manticoresoftware/docker/README.md

-listening on all interfaces for http, port=9316 listening on all interfaces for mysql, port=9307 listening on 172.17.0.17:5443 for VIP mysql listening on all interfaces for mysql, port=9306 listening on UNIX socket /var/run/mysqld/mysqld.sock listening on 172.17.0.17:9312 for sphinx listening on all interfaces for http, port=9308 prereading 0 indexes prereaded 0 indexes in 0.000 sec accepting connections
+listening on all interfaces for http, port=9316 listening on all interfaces for mysql, port=9307 listening on 172.17.0.17:5443 for VIP mysql prereading 0 indexes prereaded 0 indexes in 0.000 sec accepting connections